flyingmachine/nanoc-blog/content/programming/why-programmers-need-frameworks.md

 dominant view of frameworks needs revision.
 Frameworks are useful.
 They should not all universally eat shit.
 To convince you, I'll start by explaining what a framework is.
-I have yet to read a definition of _framework_ that satisfies me, and I think a lot of the hate directed at them stems from a lack of clarity about what exactly they are.
+I have yet to read a definition of _framework_ that satisfies me, and I think some of the hate directed at them stems from a lack of clarity about what exactly they are.
 Are they just glorified libraries?
 Do they have to be magical?
 Is there some law decreeing that they have to be more